OctopusDeploy/docs/docs/octopus-rest-api/octo.exe-command-line/push.md

 position: 280
 ---

-Pushes a package (.nupkg, .zip, .tar.gz, etc.) package to the built-in NuGet repository in an Octopus Server.
+Pushes a [package](/docs/packaging-applications/create-packages/index.md) (.nupkg, .zip, .tar.gz, etc.) package to the built-in NuGet repository in an Octopus Server.

+Learn more about the [built-in repository](/docs/packaging-applications/package-repositories/built-in-repository/index.md).

 **push options**